 Added sugars can taste good but have no nutritional value.
 They can spike your blood sugar levels and increase your carbohydrate and sugar cravings.
 Unlike natural sugars, which tend to be in nutritious foods such as fruit and dairy products, added sugars are usually in less healthy foods, such as sugary drinks, baked goods, and ice cream.

 Refined starches can spike blood sugar and add extra calories without nutrients.
 Examples of foods high in refined starches include white bread, rice, and pasta, along with refined cereal.

 The foods high in antioxidants include vegetables, fruits, whole grains, lean proteins, legumes such as beans and lentils, and nuts.
 By choosing these sorts of unprocessed foods with high levels of antioxidants, you will probably be eating fewer junk foods and getting lower levels of unhealthy fats, sodium, added sugars, and refined starches.

 Even with a healthy diet filled with high-antioxidant foods, you can possibly derive more benefits from antioxidants.
 Antioxidant supplements can supply nutrients that you may not be getting from your diet.
 They can also provide amounts of these nutrients that are higher than you might otherwise be able to get from eating a varied diet filled with healthy foods.

 Supplementing Dietary Deficiency

-Some diets may be low in certain antioxidants.
+Some diets (for example, the hCG diet protocol) may be low in certain antioxidants.

-Even if your diet is balance, you might supplement with certain antioxidants that are more difficult to come by.
+Even if your diet is balanced, you might supplement with certain antioxidants that are more difficult to come by.

 - Vitamin E